What Software Do Proofreaders Use?

 Select the Applicable Style or Spelling When Using PerfectIt

 You’ll also want to ensure that you have ticked the boxes for the checks you want the software to run.
-(More checks will appear when you click the tiny carat to the left of each main check.)
+(More checks will appear when you click the tiny caret to the left of each main check.)

 Selecting the Checks You Want PerfectIt to Run